Koenji Hyakkei

 When the commencing sequences of musical absurdity greet one at the start of Dhorimviskha’s opening track, ‘Vleztemtraiv’, it is made clear one is in for a bewildering sonic rollercoaster.
 See, this Japanese sextet isn’t particularly fond of anything remotely related to musical convention, not even the very aesthetic boundaries in accordance to which the group is often categorized.
 Generally Koenji Hyakkei plays a style of avant-garde progressive rock commonly described as Zeuhl, a term derived from an esoteric language construed by virtuoso drummer Christian Vander, the main creative force behind the genre’s most prolific outfit: Magma.
 The term itself translates to ‘Celestial’ in English, a characterisation that would certainly be appropriate to ascribe to Magma’s meandering, off-the-wall fusion of progressive rock, jazz fusion, modern classical music and odd-ball phonetic vocalisations.
 Similarly to Magma, the main creative force behind Koenji Hyakkei’s musical exploits is a percussionist: legendary, virtuoso drummer Yoshida Tatsuya.
 Although he is perhaps more known for his work with the drum-and-bass outfit Ruins, a group who helped pioneer the genre of Brutal Prog alongside outfits like The Flying Luttenbachers, Koenji Hyakkei is without a doubt Tatsuya’s most ambitious and impressive musical project.

 There is reason to suggest then, that Koenji Hyakkei has created their most formidable masterpiece yet, even surpassing their already masterful 2005 release, Angherr Shisspa, a highly impressive feat to achieve for a group which released their debut record in 1994.
-For those who are willing to tread the most exotic of musical waters, who are ready to plunge into Dhorimviskha’s sea of musical absurdity with its hyper-active lunacy, transdisciplinary insanity, undisguised, brimming virtuosity, unabashed experimentation, unrelenting intensity and unerring dynamism that have always been deeply infused in the eminently diverse and prodigiously elegant approach Koenji Hyakkei takes in order to reconstitute progressive music in their own image, you are doing yourself a disservice as a consumer of music: as far as progressive music, and music in general is concerned, there are few if any sonic achievements more forthrightly impressive as this one.
+For those who are willing to tread its most exotic of musical waters, who are ready to plunge into Dhorimviskha’s sea of musical absurdity with its hyper-active lunacy, transdisciplinary insanity, undisguised, brimming virtuosity, unabashed experimentation, unrelenting intensity and unerring dynamism that have always been deeply infused in the eminently diverse and prodigiously elegant approach Koenji Hyakkei takes in order to reconstitute progressive music in their own image, you are about to enter into unparalleled sonic territory: as far as progressive music, and music in general is concerned, there are few if any sonic achievements as forthrightly impressive as this one.

 Recent reviews by this author